fonoster/routr/SPECS.md

 **Non-functional Requirements**

-The following requirements are important to have for an implementation of a *Message Processor*:
+The following requirements are essential to have for an implementation of a *Message Processor*:

 - *Msg Processed/second* - Should be able to process *TBT* number of Msg per second
 - *Recoverability* - Recover from an unhealthy state